cunhapaulo/MarpX/README.md

    > "A beautiful quote." ---
    ```

-7. **Export** your presentation using Marp CLI, VS Code extension, or Marp web tools.
+### 5. **Export** your presentation using Marp CLI, VS Code extension, or Marp web tools.

----
+When all has been said and done, export your slide-deck to one of the available formats (PDF, HTML, PowerPoint, PNG, etc. )

 ## 🛠️ Customization